Associate Professor of English and Writing, Director of CELT

 Office Location: Heelan 309

-Dr. Matthew Pangborn is Associate Professor of English and Writing, Chair of the Department of Modern Languages, and Director of the Center for Excellence in Learning and Teaching.
+Dr. Matthew Pangborn is Associate Professor of English and Writing and Director of the Center for Excellence in Learning and Teaching.
 He is also Fiction Co-Editor for The Briar Cliff Review.

 Dr. Pangborn received his Ph.D. in Writing, Teaching, and Criticism (English) from the University at Albany and his M.F.A. in Creative Writing (Fiction) from Texas State University.
 He specializes in a transatlantic, postcolonial, and ecocritical approach to American literature before 1900, and his sub-specialties include literary theory, film studies, the Gothic, and the Energy Humanities.